jfh3/PYFIT-FF/README.md

 If ITRAIN_FORCE==TRUE then

+# Primary data structures in PYFIT-FF

-# Structure objects in PYFIT
+## Structure objects

+Because we train to DFT energies for a given configuration (i.e. given POSCAR file).
+The information for a each structur is stored in a PYFIT structure object which has the following attributes

-+ object attributes
++ structure object attributes
 	- sid			= structure ID (integer)
 	- comment		= comment line in POSCAR (string)
 	- scale_factor	= universal scaling factor  (float)